BrianaNzivu/EngineeringEducation/MarvelRetrofit/READme.md

-In this article, we will learn how to make API Requests using Retrofit.
+This article will illustrate how to make API requests using Retrofit.
 We will create a simple application that shows a list of Marvel characters from an API.

 ### Introduction
 Networking is a crucial factor in mobile development.
 Most, if not all, mobile applications incorporate networking.
 Applications are either sending or receiving information.
 Initially, developers did networking on the `main thread`.
 Networking on the `main thread` made applications less user-friendly since screens would "freeze."
 Networking on the main thread stopped after the Honeycomb version was released.
 Google then developed Volley in 2013.
 You can read my article on Volley [here](https://www.section.io/engineering-education/making-api-requests-using-volley-android/).
 Volley offered something better: It was faster, better functionality, simpler syntax, etc. Still, there was more room for growth when it came to networking.
 Square introduced Retrofit. **Retrofit** is a type-safe HTTP Networking library used for Android and Java.
 Retrofit was even better since it was super fast, better functionality, and even simpler syntax.